Student parents (2019/20 entry)

-Students at UWE Bristol who are also parents may be entitled to a range of allowances or grants that will help them to finance their studies.
+Student parents who start at UWE Bristol in the 2019/20 academic year may be entitled to a range of allowances or grants that will help them to finance their studies.

-This page is for full-time UK resident undergraduate students who have dependent children, although some of the content may be useful for postgraduate students.
+This page is for full-time UK resident undergraduate students funded by Student Finance England, who have dependent children, although the content under Other financial help below may be useful for postgraduate students.